ID

 Identifying Fire Ants

-Adult imported fire ants have a two-node gaster and antennae with 10 segments, including a two-segmented club at the tip (Fig. 1).
-They are reddish brown with a visible stinger at the tip of the darker, shiny abdomen.
+Adult imported fire ants have a two-node “waist” and antennae with 10 segments, including a two- segmented club at the tip (Fig. 1).
+Solenopsis invicta is a reddish brown but its hybrids may be darker in color.
+The stinger visibly protrudes at the tip of the abdomen.
 Other ants in Virginia, such as the Allegheny mound ant and the Asian needle ant also have painful bites and stings.
 Contact your local Cooperative Extension office to have ants identified.

 Fire Ant Stings